mddrill/Mediminder/README.md

 We're gonna do Test Driven Development, I've created failing tests for you guys to pass.

-For example code, you guys can look here https://github.com/mddrill/WallAppBackend
+For example code, you guys can look here https://github.com/mddrill/WallAppBackend.
+There's also a good django REST tutorial here http://www.django-rest-framework.org/tutorial/1-serialization/.